 Receiving Public Assistance and Wage Garnishment

 Generally, if you're receiving public benefits such as welfare, Social Security and unemployment insurance, creditors can't garnish your wages.
-However, if your wage garnishment is for alimony or child support, then your public benefits can be garnished, according to Nolo, a legal information resource.
+However, if your wage garnishment is for alimony or child support, then your public benefits can be garnished.
 This means that your wage garnishments for creditors such as credit-card companies and debt-collection agencies can't be applied because you're under the poverty line.